MuradRahmanzada/Amazon-clone/README.md

 How to register?

 - Fill in the email and password fields and click the "Create Your Amazon Account" button.
-Enter the email and password you entered when registering and click the "Login" button.
+Enter the email and password you entered when registering and click the "Sign In" button.